digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 The Ledger API Test Tool is a command line tool for testing the correctness of implementations of the :doc:`Ledger API
 </app-dev/ledger-api-introduction/index>`, i.e. DAML ledgers.
 For example, it
-will show you if there is consistency or conformance problem with your implementation.
+will show you if there are consistency or conformance problem with your implementation.

 Its intended audience are developers of DAML ledgers, who are using the